 I continued to head straight up the mountain in front of me, but after a while I got the feeling it wasn't going where I wanted it to go.
 I checked my phone map and it said I should be further around to the right by now, so I carefully made my way along the side of the mountain, over clumps of grass and patches of snow.
 My map eventually told me I was on the right path, but there clearly was no path in sight.
 I tried heading up again, but I was surrounded by loose gravel that sent me slipping backwards whenever I took a step.
 I decided it was too dangerous and started to head back down.

 Two minutes later I spotted what could have been described as a path.
 I followed it as best as I could, but after a hundred metres or so it also vanished.
 I couldn't see any semblance of the base camp around me, so I gave up and scrambled my way back down to the second viewpoint.
 All up my search lasted an hour - it's times like these a guide would have been handy.
-I never found out where I went wrong, but I did hear some locals say the views at base camp were no different to the viewpoints, so I don't feel as though I missed out on much.
+Later on I heard other hikers say that the sign I came across at this second viewpoint was the official base camp, and I had wondered off unnecessarily.
+That is definitely something I would do.

 I half ran back to High Camp, doing my best to stay on track as the clouds crept up and slowly obscured my view (only once did I go off course).
 I ate a late breakfast at 11am then started my descent.
 The clouds had completely enveloped the area by this stage, so I saw nothing on the way down except the ground under my feet and the trees directly in front of me.
 The entire journey was through forest, so there wasn't much to see anyway.